NJIT-WIS/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-"As a [user role], I want to [user story] so that [benefit].
-By [action], we can [project objective].
-This will enable us to [project outcome].
-By following [methodology/principles], we can quickly and effectively [project deliverables], setting us up for [long-term benefit]."

-You can fill in the placeholders with your own information to create a complete agile theme that outlines your project objectives, outcomes, and deliverables.
+As a student, I want to be able to access and read articles so that I can learn more about a specific topic and improve my understanding of the material.
+With easy access to articles, I can learn at my own pace and review material as needed.
+This will allow me to better prepare for exams and develop a deeper understanding of the subject.
+By following best practices for presenting articles in an organized and easy-to-navigate format, the website is able to deliver content quickly and effectively, setting us up for success in our studies.

 # List initiatives related to this theme
 1. [Initiative](documentation/templates/theme/initiatives/initiative_template.md)